LegionC/LegionC/README.md

 - 👋 Hi, I’m @LegionC
-- 👀 I’m new in routing & switching.
+- 👀 I’m planning to learn front-end again.
+Hope I can do it this time.
 - 🌱 I’m trying to pass the HCIE in Datacom.
 Still knows nothing about the lab exams.
 - 📫 How to reach me shangpojia@gmail.com